Neutrino model with broken $\mu -\tau $ Symmetry and Unflavored Leptogenesis with Dihedral Flavor Symmetry: Leptogenesis

-where $n_{B}$ and $n_{\overline{B}}$\ are the number densities of baryons and anti-baryons respectively and $s$ is the entropy density.
-The observed baryon asymmetry of the universe from Planck satellite is given by $ Y_{B}=(8.72\pm 0.08)\times 10^{-11}$\ at the $1\sigma $ level \cite{D1}.
-Considering that each RH neutrino gives a non-negligible contribution to the baryon asymmetry $Y_{B}$, this later can be cast in the following general form
+where $n_{B}$ and $n_{\overline{B}}$\ are the number densities of baryons and anti-baryons respectively.
+The observed baryon asymmetry of the universe from Planck satellite is given by $Y_{B}=(8.72\pm 0.08)\times 10^{-11}$\ at the $1\sigma $ level \cite{D1}.
+Taking into consideration the significant contribution of each RH neutrino to the baryon asymmetry $Y_{B}$, it can be expressed in the following general form